wir3z/hubitat/owntracks-hubitat/README.md

 - Automatically request a high accuracy location from members on their next location report if their 'Last Location Fix' is stale (Android ONLY)
 	- If selected, members reporting a ping or manual location will be requested to send a high accuracy location on their next location report

+- Select the optional geocode provider for address lookups.
+Allows location latitude/longitude to be displayed as physical address.
+	- A geocode provider can be used to convert latitude/longitude into addresses and street addresses, as well as allow entering street address in the 'Add Region' section.
+	- Three providers are supported: Google, Geoapify, and Opencage.
+When a provider is selected, the link to sign up for an API key will changes.
+	- Google provides the best accuracy in the forward and reverse lookups, but has the lowest quota.
+NOTE: Google uses a monthly quota versus the daily quota of the other providers.
+- Prevent geocode lookups once free quota has been exhausted.
+Current usage: x/y per z
+	- Each provider has a free quota level.
+This slider should be selected unless you are on a paid geocoder plan.
+	- The usage total indicates the current usage in the quota period.
+Google resets the total at the first of every month, the other providers daily, at 00:00 GMT.
+	- Click the 'Sign up for a xxx API Key' link, and follow the directions to get the API key (this will be a string of random letters and numbers).
+	- Once the quota has been exhuasted for the period, the application will stop converting locations until the next quote period.
+- Geocode API key for address lookups:
+	- Paste the API key provided into the box.
+- All three providers can be configured, but only the select on will be used for geocode look ups.
+- Select 'Disabled' to disable geocode lookups.

 # Optional Features
 ## Enabling User Thumbnails: